Camps in Finland and Estonia

 Camps in general

 The camp programs are built around specific camp themes.
 We have a variety of themes every year.
 Often we have camps on nature (lakes, forests, or archipelago), different forms of sport, music, leadership (RYLA) and so on.
-The camps typically last two weeks during July – August (the exact dates vary from camp to camp).
+The camps typically last two weeks during July – August (the dates vary from camp to camp).

 Often (but not always) the first week is a family period where the participants stay with their host families.
 During this period, the participants have a great opportunity to learn to know local people, culture, habits, and way of life.